tschwarz01/esda-mz-refactored/README.md

 `git clone https://github.com/tschwarz01/terraform-custom-caf-module.git resources`

 ### Needs:
-- Support for Azure VNet Data Gateway:  this will likely need to leverage azapi module, given it is in preview
 - Support for Azure Policy.
 - More coherent IAM implementation
 - Add support for IaaS CICD agents